code-warrior/git-workshop/git-workshop.md

 ---

 ## Storing Changes but Not Committing Them

 You may find yourself in a situation where your changes aren’t ready to be committed, but shouldn’t be discarded, either.
 Enter `git stash`.
 This command will store your changes for later retrieval.
 You can reclaim your changes with `git stash pop`, which deletes the changes from the stash’s cache, or `git stash apply`, which keeps the changes in the cache.

 ---

+## If Time Permits

+- The Git Shell

+- What Gets Committed and What Gets Ignored?

+- Adding Changes Piecemeal

+- Git Tag

+- Semantic Versioning

+- Setting default branches in GitHub

+---